pedro-gaspar/pedrogaspar.eu/content/posts/2022-05-14-how-to-break-iex-without-leaving.md

 You can exit by pressing `Ctrl+c` twice, but you will leave the interactive shell.

-If you want to stop the statement, you are inserting just add `#iex:break`.
+If you want to stop the statement, you are inserting, just add `#iex:break`.
 It will error out, but you will still be in the shell.

 ```sh
 iex(1)> IO.puts("dssdsda